 “The days are surely coming, says the LORD, when I will fulfill the promise I made to the house of Israel and the house of Judah.
 In those days and at that time I will cause a righteous Branch to spring up for David; and he shall execute justice and righteousness in the land.”
 Jeremiah 33: 14-15

-So it began for many Christians on Sunday, Nov.
-29. Or at least it began that way for many congregations that follow the Revised Common Lectionary.
+December 3, 2015—So it began for many Christians on Sunday, November 29.
+Or at least it began that way for many congregations that follow the Revised Common Lectionary.
 For those congregations using the Narrative Lectionary, it began, “Josiah was eight years old when he began to reign; he reigned thirty-one years in Jerusalem.
 His mother’s name was Jedidah daughter of Adaiah of Bozkath.
 He did what was right in the sight of the Lord, and walked in all the way of his father David; he did not turn aside to the right or to the left.”
 2 Kings 22:1-2

 “It” is Advent, the beginning of the liturgical year, the four Sundays prior to Christmastide.
 It happens every year.
 Congregational volunteers and staff leaders ponder how to engage children of God of all ages in meaningful activities designed to enrich the understanding and practice of watchful waiting.
 The good news is there are many resources available – and they will most likely be readily accessible this year for those who are still rounding out their Advent preparations and for those who are already determined to incorporate some new, contextually-appropriate, meaningful resources into next year’s preparations.

 Here are a few of the resources I’ve compiled this year.
 A little “just in time” learning may spark your imagination and fan the flames of your Advent candles in the coming weeks or years.

 Social Media Resources

 Want something new, or recently refreshed?
 These resources available from various social media platforms are great places to begin: